In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 The building dates from the 17th century.

-Railway station about 0.4 mile away (see public transport tab for details)
+Railway station about 0.4 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)